 Sec.
 4. Enrollment of prospective participants in the federal lifeline program by a wireless lifeline-only ETC from a temporary structure or location is prohibited unless the following conditions are met:

-(a) There are at least two banners identifying the name of the wireless lifeline- only ETC, in print that is readable from at least thirty (30) feet away.
+(a) The name of the wireless lifeline- only ETC is visible from the exterior of the temporary structure and is written in print that is at least 12 inches in height.

-(b) The banners are at least three (3) foot by five (5) foot in size and the identification of the wireless lifeline-only ETC takes up at least fifty (50) percent of the banner.

-(c) All agents of employers must wear a shirt that has the name of the wireless lifeline-only ETC permanently affixed to the shirt.
+(b) All employees or agents of the wireless lifeline-only ETC must display the name of the wireless lifeline-only ETC in a prominent position on the outermost layer of clothing in a conspicuous manner.

-(d) The available terms, conditions and rates for the federal lifeline program product(s) must be prominently posted at the location where the marketing is taking place.
+(c) The terms, conditions and rates for the federal lifeline program product(s) must be prominently posted at the location where the marketing is taking place.

-(e) The wireless lifeline-only ETC must have written permission, available on-site, from either the owner of the property where the marketing is taking place or from the individual or entity responsible for the property.
+(d) The wireless lifeline-only ETC must have proof of permission, available on-site, from either the owner of the property where the marketing is taking place or from the individual or entity responsible for the property.

-(f) The wireless lifeline-only ETC must have all required city and county licenses necessary for selling a service at that location.
+(e) The wireless lifeline-only ETC must have all required city and county licenses necessary for selling a service at that location.

-(g) All marketing conducted or services provided by the wireless lifeline-only ETC must be provided in a manner that does not create a traffic hazard.
+(f) All marketing conducted or services provided by the wireless lifeline-only ETC must be provided in a manner that does not create a traffic hazard.

-(h) The temporary structure must have the name of the wireless lifeline-only ETC permanently affixed on the outside of the temporary structure, in letters that are at least eighteen (18) inches in height;

-(i) The wireless lifeline-only ETC must provide the commission a list of locations by email where mobile marketing is taking place, including the date, time and location, at least two weeks prior to the marketing from temporary structures. ;
+(g) The wireless lifeline-only ETC must provide the commission a list of locations, sent to designated commission staff by email, identifying where marketing from temporary structures and or locations has taken place in the previous month.
+The email shall include the date, time and location, and be submitted by the 10th day of the following month.

-(k) Any wireless handset provided by the wireless lifeline-only ETC in conjunction with the federal lifeline program must clearly and permanently identify the wireless lifeline-only ETC.
+(h) When the wireless lifeline-only ETC provides any wireless handset in conjunction with the federal lifeline program, it must also provide a document containing, at the least, the date, time, and location the customer received the phone, the name of the wireless lifeline-only ETC, an operational customer service telephone number, and the agent’s identifier.
+The wireless lifeline-only ETC must retain a copy of the document for a period of two years.

-(l) Lifeline eligibility determinations must be conducted before the customer is enrolled in the federal lifeline program and provided with a lifeline phone.
-The participant or prospective participant must be given adequate time to review the lifeline certification form, which shall be signed and initialed by the participant or prospective participant.
+(i) Lifeline eligibility determinations must be conducted before the customer is enrolled in the federal lifeline program and provided with a lifeline phone.

 170 IAC 7-8-5 Process for checking accurate subscriber address